microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 - Logic can be introduced to ensure that columns contain the data that adheres to the business rules.
 Solution will be maintained by the team via Citizen Developer

-## Choose the platform and build environment
+## Description

-Introduction
+Choose the platform and build environment

 Learner will choose a platform for Tailspin Toys and install the Power Platform environment/Licenses.
 In this challenge learners will discuss the value proposition of Power Platform, form a team, and install system requirements.